justspamjustin/immaletyou/README.md

 immaletyou
 ==========

-Javascript mocking library for use with AMD (inspired by Squire).
+Javascript mocking library for use with AMD (inspired by [Squire.js](https://github.com/iammerrick/Squire.js/)).